ClusterCockpit/cc-doc/content/en/docs/release/_index.md

   environment variables must be provided in an `.env` file which has to exist.
 We switched to the [godotenv](https://github.com/joho/godotenv) package, which is more flexible about where and how to provide the environment variables.
+- **Unified archive file format**: The `parquet` file format is used for all long-term archiving.
+This applies for the nodestate retention, the metricstore cleanup archive functionality and the long-term retention archive for the job-archive.
+- **NATS support**: cc-slurm-adapter and metricstore support NATS for communication.

 ### New experimental features